 As you will read in our latest edition of TopGear SA Magazine, the Porsche Cayenne is celebrating its 20th anniversary, and we pay homage to a model that was first frowned upon by purists when it first broke cover.
-Looking back now, the model was actually a masterstroke for the Stuttgart brand and has single-handedly insured that Porsche can continue to keep the lights, but also be financially flush enough to pour R&D into its sportscar programme.
+Looking back now, the model was actually a masterstroke for the Stuttgart brand and has single-handedly insured that Porsche can continue to keep the lights on, but also be financially flush enough to pour R&D into its sportscar programme.
 A fascinating story, but let me not digress from the subject of this article, the Cayenne Turbo GT.

 Based on the coupe version of the Cayenne, the Turbo GT is essentially the sportiest and most focussed Cayenne, having been fettled by the GT department that builds the company's most focussed sportscars.
 Think GT4 RS, GT3 and GT2 RS to name a few.
 So, finally, this is a Cayenne built to take on the upper echelons of the Super SUV segment occupied by the Lamborghini Urus and recently, the Aston Martin DBX 707, which you can also read about in our latest edition.
 The stakes couldn’t have been higher and I reckon that Porsche was tired of standing on the sidelines when it comes to building the most dynamic Super SUV.
 So, have they done enough?